-N601 - Research Methods (3 units)
+N601 - Integrating Evidence into Practice (3 units)

 This course presents an overview of the research process, with emphasis on using the scientific method to identify and investigate problems in clinical practice.
 Major topic areas include: types of research approaches, formulation of research problems and hypothesis/research questions, preparing a literature review including theoretical/conceptual framework, study designs and selecting a research method, sampling, measurement of variables, data collection and analysis.